cloudnull/InstanceSync/README.rst

 Enable Debug Mode in the Script, Default is "False":
   DEBUG="False or True"

-Enable Inflammatory mode, Default is "False":
-  INFLAMMATORY="False or True"

 Add Additional Excludes to the script when Performing the Sync.
 This is a Space separated list, if you have files with spaces in the name you MUST escape them.
   USER_EXCULDES=""

-Change the Retry Max before the script will give up, Default is 5.
+Change the Retry Max, Default is 5.
+This is useful on systems with High Load averages, which can cause the Sync Process to die.
   MAX_RETRIES="5"

+Enable Inflammatory mode, Default is "False":
+  INFLAMMATORY="False or True"

 Estimated time of Completion